MrFacundo/mrfacundo.github.io/README.md

 ### Build & deploy

-GitHub Actions magically builds and deploys on every commit to `main` branch 🤷‍♀️.
+GitHub Actions magically builds and deploys on every commit to `main` 🤷‍♀️.